 Learning how to embroider clothes doesn’t have to be tough.
-It shouldn’t feel like an unattainable goal, either.
+It shouldn’t feel like an unattainable goal, too.
 Getting into it is easy, and it’s a low-cost hobby!
 So, if you want to give it a try, keep reading to discover basic things you need to know to embroider clothes.

 Hand Embroidery